How many times have you seen a diagram like this?

 So, the question is: will Microsoft slowly shut down Synapse, by “drowning” it into the new “data ocean” called Microsoft Fabric?
 Well, honestly, I don’t know:)

 As of today, looks like Dedicated SQL and Serverless SQL pool are somehow integrated into one solution in Fabric (Warehouse).
-We have traditional structures from the Dedicated SQL pool, such as columnstore indexes, data cache, etc. At the same time, Warehouse relies on the Polaris engine, which currently powers the Serverless SQL pool.
+We have traditional structures from the Dedicated SQL pool, such as columnstore indexes (not explicitly, but implicitly through the column store of Parquet format), data cache, etc. At the same time, Warehouse relies on the Polaris engine, which currently powers the Serverless SQL pool.
 This is an MPP (massively parallel processing) engine, which scales AUTOMATICALLY to support various data workloads.
 In other words, no more DWUs, whereas scaling out is now done by the engine, not by someone from your data team.

 There is still no result-set cache, but I’ve been told that it’s coming soon.